Muschamp Rd

 Keeping a good outlook will allow you to overcome many obsticals, whether it helps your bladder control is still the subject of considerable research at the University of California, Berkley Campus.

 When you arrive at your final destination, so you'd though, the words you want to hear are "Hi, we have to wait for the others."
-That said sitting in a small regional airport, after emptying your bladder in a cramped, airplane washroom is more enjoyable than flying Thinking like that is what you need to triumph over adversity.
+That said sitting in a small regional airport, after emptying your bladder in a cramped, airplane washroom is more enjoyable than flying.
+Thinking like that is what you need to triumph over adversity.

 Everyone else feels better than you, everyone else is happy, everyone else enjoyed their flight.
 They probably even like Ashton Kutcher movies.
 These are your new teammates.

 Names are a blur.
 Yours probably has not changed since customs and immigration but may have.
 Consult the voices in your head.
-Do not panic and bit down hard on your right rear molar.
+Do not panic and bite down hard on your right rear molar.
 The Baron Harkonnen is not yet in your sight.

-You may not be Duke Leto Atreides, in some sort of torture drug induced quasi consciousness, you this because fat men do not float.
+You may not be Duke Leto Atreides, in some sort of torture drug induced quasi consciousness, you know this because fat men do not float.

 Outside, there are buses.
 Your bus you are told is not here.
 Standing and waiting for buses is amongst your favourite pastimes so your cheerfully engage in witty banter with people you've just met.